lewtds/nim/README.md

 - have a simple yet useful API, preferably shorter than an A4 page when printed out
 - support both pre-editting and direct input
 - be nimble yet extensible
-- spots a user-friendly UI that gets out of the way as much as possible
+- spot a user-friendly UI that gets out of the way as much as possible
 - support multiple backends (Gtk, Qt, XIM, Wayland,...)

 ## Technical decisions